-(MNK), Allergan, Inc. (NYSE:AGN) - Mallinckrodt Mulls Restructuring Ahead of Cleveland Opioid Trial; "Bankruptcy Now a Real Option"
+(MNK), Allergan, Inc. (NYSE:AGN) - Mallinckrodt Eyes Restructuring Ahead Of Cleveland Opioid Trial: 'Bankruptcy A Real Option'

 Legal Woes Abound

-Apart from the opioid legal entanglement, Mallinckrodt is facing other legal woes.
+Apart from the opioid entanglement, Mallinckrodt is facing other legal woes.
 It has locked horns with Praxair over a patent infringement lawsuit pertaining to the latter's nitric oxide drug product delivery system.

-Further, the company has an ongoing litigation against the U.S. government over the latter's decision to have the company change the base date average manufacturer price used to calculate Medicaid drug rebates for Acthar gel.
+Further, the company has ongoing litigation with the U.S. government over the latter's decision to have the company change the base date average manufacturer price used to calculate Medicaid drug rebates for Acthar gel.

+Mallinckrodt shares were down 39% at $1.58 at the time of publication Thursday.

 Related Link: The Daily Biotech Pulse: Cheery Results For Sage's Depression Drug, UniQure Offering, Axsome Aces Study Of Headache Drug